Sungj1nn/Sungj1nn/README.md

 - 👋 Hi, I'm @Sungj1nn, a beginner in reverse engineering.
 - 👀 I'm interested in learning more about how software works at a deep level, and I'm excited to start my journey into this field.
-- 🌱 Here are some of the things I'm currently learning:
+- 🌱 Here are some of the things I'm currently learning: x86 assembly, Computer architecture, Windows internals, Polyglote files, Regular expressions
-      <br>* x86 assembly
-      * Computer architecture
-      * Windows internals
-      * Polyglote files
-      * Regular expressions

 - I'm also interested in learning about:
       * Malware analysis